Isomorphs in sheared binary Lennard-Jones glass: Transient response: Identifying candidate isomorphs

 \subsection{Matching the flow stress}

-We are primarily interested in identifying isomorphs as curves along which physically relevant quantities, a key example being the flow stress, are invariant (in reduced units).
-Therefore the question is now which of the above methods actually yields the most invariant flow stress?
-Figure~\ref{fig:fsxy_t}(a) shows for density 1.301 the reduced flow stress obtained by simulating at several temperatures, corresponding to some of the temperature estimates based on fluctuations.
+Since the different methods yield a spread of potential isomorphic temperatures for a given density change, the question is then which of the above methods actually yields invariant quantities of interest.
+Considering the flow stress, Fig.~\ref{fig:fsxy_t}(a) shows for density 1.301 the reduced flow stress obtained by simulating at several temperatures, corresponding to some of the temperature estimates based on fluctuations.
 Panel (b) of the figure shows a similar plot for the highest simulated density; here the trial temperatures were not those given by the other methods, but chosen to span a similar range.
-There is a clear negative linear dependence of the reduced flow stress on temperature, reflecting that barriers to flow can be crossed more easily at higher temperature (they require smaller external driving).
+The negative linear dependence of the reduced flow stress on temperature reflects that barriers to flow can be crossed more easily at higher temperature.
 The arrows indicate the temperatures determined by the various methods, which clearly do not match the reference flow stress within errors.
 The method that comes closest is the modified force method.
-However the linear fits to the temperature dependence of the flow stress can be used to accurately identify the temperature at which the $\tilde\sigma_f$ matches its reference value.
-This will be the basis for how to generate isomorphs.
+The linear fits to the temperature dependence of the flow stress can, however, be used to accurately identify the temperature at which the $\tilde\sigma_f$ matches its reference value.

 Panels (c) and (d) of Fig.~\ref{fig:fsxy_t} show the measured reduced peak stresses at the same two densities and and the same temperatures as the flow stress in panels (a) and (b).
-Like the flow stress, the peak stress also has a negative linear correlation with temperature, although the larger errors combined with the limited temperature range in panel reduced the apparent correlation in (c).
+Like the flow stress, the peak stress also has a negative linear correlation with temperature, although the larger errors combined with the limited temperature range reduce the apparent correlation in panel (c).
 Comparison with the value at the reference density indicated by the grey bars presages one of our main results, that for high density changes no temperature can be found which matches both the flow and peak stresses with their values at the reference state point.
-With all this discussion of invariant, or not quite invariant, stresses we remind the reader that the real ({\it i.e.}~non-reduced) shear stress involves a factor of $\rho k_BT$ which changes by over two orders of magnitude over the density range studied here.
+The main presentation of this result is in the next section (see Fig.~\ref{fig:stress_strain_along_isomorph}).